bcgov/TheOrgBook/APISpec/TestData/README.md

 Loading the Test Data
 ----------------
-Once the data is generated, scripts are used to load the data via the permitify services.
+Once the data is generated, scripts are used to load the data via the Permitify services.

 The `load-all.sh` script takes just the server as an argument (same format as `load.sh` to be loaded and loads in relational appropriate order all of the tables to initialize the application.
 The load-all script removes the "cookie" file if it exists so that on only the first call to the load script, the (currently commented out) authentication call will be made to the server.

 The Process
 ----------------

-These instructions assme you are using the OpenShift managment scripts found here; [openshift-project-tools](https://github.com/BCDevOps/openshift-project-tools).
+These instructions assume you are using the OpenShift management scripts found here; [openshift-project-tools](https://github.com/BCDevOps/openshift-project-tools).
 Refer to the [OpenShift Scripts](https://github.com/BCDevOps/openshift-project-tools/blob/master/bin/README.md) documentation for details.

 It is assumed you have an instance of Permitify running to run this script.